a-murthy/HashiCafe/README.md

-# Terraform Configs used by Miracle Holdings Inc.
+# Terraform Configs used by HashiCafe

 ## CostInsight
 Appication that shares expenditure insights thru a multi workspace deployment for `dev`, `stage` ans `prod`